 Decorating for Clients with Asthma or Allergies

-Because I have bedrooms on my mind, here are some tips for creating a healthy sleeping environment for allergy and asthma sufferers:
+Here are some tips for creating a healthy sleeping environment for allergy and asthma sufferers:

 When we step out of bed on a chilly Vermont morning, our feet enjoy being greeted by a cozy carpet.
 But in reality carpeting is terrible for asthma and allergy sufferers.
 Particles like pet dander, dust mites and pollen get trapped in the carpet fibers so even regular vacuuming won’t remove them entirely.
 A better option is wood or laminate flooring.
 It allows for easy cleaning and easier breathing.